Bob's Game: Protest aftermath

-Demo release
+Release

 On March 31, 2009, it was reported that Pelloni had released a playable demo of Bob's Game, which, according to his website, required a flash cartridge and was playable on the NO$GBA emulator.
 On April 2, 2009, MTV.com's Stephen Totilo interviewed Reggie Fils-Aime about the Bob's Game incident.
 Fils-Aime said that Pelloni had applied to be a licensed developer for Nintendo, but Nintendo rejected his application after a standard evaluation because he did not meet their requirements.
 He noted that he is happy that people are motivated by games developed under similar circumstances, such as 2D Boy's World of Goo as well as Tetris and Pokémon, and that Nintendo enjoys "taking big ideas with small budgets and bringing them to life."

 Portable console announcement

 On March 4, 2011, Pelloni announced a new portable console called the nD that would be sold for $20 with Bob's Game as the first title.
 On June 9, 2011, the final day of Electronic Entertainment Expo 2011, Pelloni uploaded a video called "nD Commercial" to YouTube.
 In early 2013 Bob silently deleted all the references to the nD and put up a live stream of him working on to his official site bobsgame.com.
 As of 8 May 2013, the website has been updated to show a "new phase" of Bob's Game called "Bob's Game Online: nDworld".
 After playing a short demo, players are asked to register and after doing so are directed to a website telling them to wait for future updates; at first they were also told they would have to pay for the service in the future.